Your Price Tag

 Calculating Prices and Service Rates

-Is your Price Tag or Hourly Rate considering the hidden cost of doing business.
+Does your Price Tag or Hourly Rate considering the hidden cost of doing business?

-For many business owners wanting to know the real cost of a sale can be a daunting task.
-The real dilemma is not knowing what to write on the price tag to be profitable.
+For many business owners, wanting to know the real cost of a sale can be a daunting task.
+The real dilemma is not knowing what to write on the price tag to be profitable and to cover potential taxes.
 The same goes for businesses that provide an hourly rate service.

-I have seen too many business owners realise too late that they have been under pricing their goods and services.
-The typical approach when pricing goods and services is to add up all the direct cost and then add a Markup or Margin.
+I have seen too many business owners realise too late that they have been under pricing their goods and services or discounting with a loss.
+The typical approach by many business people when pricing goods and services is to add up all the direct cost and then add a Markup or Margin.

-"However this approach does not consider your Hidden Cost."
+"However, this approach is wrong and does not consider the Hidden Cost of doing business."

 Before I put you off, if mathematics is not your thing, there is a costing spreadsheet in the Business Toolkit that you can use.